lionelvasko/2D-Platformer---python-prog/README.md

 ## Installation

-You can run this game on Windows with the .exe file (in the `dist` folder).
+You can run this game on Windows with the `2D Platformer.exe`.
 The must packages are in the requirements.txt.

 ## Usage